-Prepared by the editors of Harvard Health Publications in consultation with Laura C. Fine, M.D., Clinical Instructor in Ophthalmology, Harvard Medical School, and Jeffrey S. Heier, M.D., Clinical Instructor in Ophthalmology, Harvard Medical School.
-49 pages.
-(2015)
+Prepared by the editors of Harvard Health Publishing in consultation with Laura C. Fine, M.D., Clinical Instructor in Ophthalmology, Harvard Medical School, and Jeffrey S. Heier, M.D., Clinical Instructor in Ophthalmology, Harvard Medical School.
+53 pages.
+(2018)

 - How the eye works

 - Eyelid problems

 - Watery eyes

 - Preventing cataracts